branlam/CS4220/Week03/homework.md

 ##### 1. Write a function called print which accepts an object and prints to the console.
+For full credit:
-For full credit the function should use destructing in the argument and use empty default values.
+- The function should use destructing in the argument and use empty default values.
-It should additionally use template literals syntax when printing to the console.
+- It should additionally use template literals syntax when printing to the console.
+- The printout to the console should look **exactly** like the give example below.

     const group1 = {
         name: 'Justice League',